AbdulAhadl/st-forza/README.md

 ## Available Scripts

-In the project directory, you can run the following commandsg:
+In the project directory, you can run the following commands:

 ### `npm start`